-(j) Maintain operational metering; and
+(j) Maintain operational metering;

-(k) Implement Black Start
+(k) Implement Black Start;

+(l) Ensure they have the ability to monitor pre- and post-contingency system operating limit exceedances communicated by ERCOT via postings on the MIS Secure Area, and notify ERCOT of any failure of the postings on the MIS Secure Area as soon as practicable;

+(m) Ensure they have the ability to monitor pre- and post-contingency system operating limit exceedances communicated by ERCOT via the GridGeo application, and notify ERCOT of any failure of the GridGeo application as soon as practicable;

+(n) Monitor pre- and post-contingency system operating limit exceedances communicated by ERCOT with at least one of the methods identified in paragraph (l) or (m) above at all times;

+(o) Ensure they have the ability to monitor Generic Transmission Limits (GTLs) and the associated flows that affect their system via the Inter-Control Center Communications Protocol (ICCP); and

+(p) Monitor GTLs and the associated flows that affect their system.

 (3) TOs shall submit to ERCOT, by March 15 of each year, a written back-up control plan to continue operation in the event the TOs control center becomes inoperable.
 Back-up control plans shall be submitted to ERCOT via secured webmail or encrypted data transfer.
 TOs shall request that a secure email account be created with ERCOT by sending an email to shiftsupervisors@ercot.com.